YumaWorks/yangpp/docs/source/yangpp/introduction.rst

 -  A concrete object cannot be changed to a virtual object in a derived class.

--  A virtual object cannot be mapped to another virtual object.
+-  A virtual object can be mapped to a new virtual object.

 -  If any virtual objects are not defined in the derived class then the derived class is also a virtual class.
 The virtual